atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I j “any notice of what she had laid, not to rl..
 II ' take the least notice of her indeed in
-^ “any shape.” — Her cautions now came
+^ “any shape." — Her cautions now came
 11
 I I too late; and as they placed before him
 !
 I the consequences of what he had done